g-devlt/holbertonschool-shell/basics/README.md

 ## 4-listmorefiles
 A script to display the entries of the current working directory in a long format with hidden files.

+## 5-listfilesdigitonly
+A script to display the entries of the current working directory in a long format with hidden files with numeric user and group IDs.